bdn007/bdn007.github.io/_posts/2025-05-03-math-notation.md

 ### The Solution

 I found a workaround.
-Instead of adding html elements directly into the `index.html`, I created an `_includes/greeting.thml` file, then simply insert it into the `_layouts/home.thml` with `{ % include greeting.html % }.`
+Instead of adding html elements directly into the `index.html`, I created an `_includes/greeting.html` file, then simply insert it into the `_layouts/home.html` using flow control `{ % include greeting.html % }.`

 So far, it hasn't broken the MathJax syntax yet, so I am hopeful.